 Earth/Environ 116 or Earth/Environ 119 or Earth 120 AND Environ/Bio 281 or Earth 201 or Earth/Environ 202 or Earth/Environ 284 or Environ 209

 Satisfies field experience requirement for Earth and Environmental Sciences concentration and Program in the Environment concentration.
 For a full list of requirements this course fulfills please click here.

 Fees and Tuition

-Tuition: Tuition for five U of M credits and course fees must be paid directly to the University of Michigan and will be billed on or before June 30th, 2014.
+Tuition: Tuition for five U-M credits and course fees must be paid directly to the University of Michigan and will be billed on or before June 30th, 2015.
 Guest students are charged upper division rates.
 Up to date tuition rates can be found at the U of M Registrar website.
-Departmental Financial Aid to help offset tuition cost is available for all University of Michigan students.
-Please direct any questions to firstname.lastname@example.org or call 734.615.8600
+Departmental Financial Aid to help offset tuition cost is available for all qualified University of Michigan students.
+Please direct any questions to email@example.com or call 734.615.8600

 Frequently Asked Questions

 Please click the link above to visit our Frequently Asked Questions page for more info regarding Camp Davis.

 To apply to the Camp Davis Program, click the link above and download the Camp Davis Application.
 Applications can be submitted via email or post.
 Deadline for applications is May 1st, 2015.